vseryakov/backendjs/README.md

 ## DB
 This is a simple queue implementation using the atomic UPDATE, it polls for new jobs in the table and updates the status, only who succeeds with the update takes the job and executes it.
 It is not effective but can be used for simple and not busy systems for more or less long jobs.
-The advantage is that it uses the same database and does not quire additional servers.
+The advantage is that it uses the same database and does not require additional servers.

 ## SQS
 To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messeges on a worker